 101 Elementary Latin.
 F. For students who had only one unit of high school Latin or who have had no Latin.
-Emphasis is placed on the essentials of grammar and a basic vocabulary with constant comparison to English.
+Emphasis is placed on the essentials of grammar and basic vocabulary with constant comparison to English.
 Sententiae from the principal Latin authors will be read.
-Mr. G. Harris.
+Mr. R. Otten.